Chakma people: After independence

-In British India, there was a measure of security and protection afforded for the non-Muslim and non-Bengali Chittagong Hill Tract Chakmas and other tribal people.
+In British India, there was a measure of security and protection afforded to the non-Muslim and non-Bengali Chittagong Hill Tract Chakmas and other tribal people.
 Bengal and Assam did not govern the CHT during this period.
 Rather the CHT was a distinct administrative unit that enjoyed a large degree of self-rule.

 Despite the CHT being 97.2–98.5% non-Muslim, it was given to Pakistan by the Boundary Commission Chairman Sir Cyril Radcliffe in 1947 upon independence.
 Native Chakmas made up most of the officials except for some British during British India rule.
 Pakistan received the CHT from Radcliffe after the issue of Punjab districts and the CHT revised boundaries were pushed onto him by Lord Mountbatten on 17 August 1947.
-The decision by Radcliffe to draw this boundary paved the way for future war, violence and conflict.
-The 1956 Pakistani Constitution, which designated the CHT as a "excluded area," kept things as they were.
+The decision by Radcliffe to draw this boundary paved the way for future war, violence, and conflict.
+The 1956 Pakistani Constitution, which designated the CHT as an "excluded area," kept things as they were.
 It was the fact that the CHT was governed under a different set of rules since 1900 in order to prevent mainlanders from acquiring ownership of the tribal land.
 The CHT underwent a significant change when the Pakistani armed forces overthrew the government in 1958 and renamed the protected area "Tribal Area."
 Finally, the 1962 Constitution was amended in 1963 to repeal the earlier designation, making the CHT accessible to all non-tribals.
 As a result, Chakmas' jhum cultivation was hampered, and numerous unauthorised settlers invaded this territory.
 The Bangladeshi Constitution does not refer to any group (inclusive of Bengalis) as indigenous.

 As in India's Tripura State, the Chakmas lived in Bangladesh before it gained its independence.
 Recent migrations of ethnic Bengalis into traditionally Chakma regions of Bangladesh have raised tensions in the Chittagong Hill Tracts.
 Successive governments have dealt forcefully with Chakma uprisings and finally ended the conflict with the 1997 peace treaty.
-This force and the construction of Kaptai Dam by the then-Pakistan government in Chakma areas which submerged cultivable lands and displaced thousands, resulted in the migration during 1964–1969 of a large population of Chakmas into Diyun, Arunachal Pradesh.
+This force and the construction of Kaptai Dam by the then-Pakistan government in Chakma areas which submerged cultivable lands and displaced thousands resulted in the migration during 1964–1969 of a large population of Chakmas into Diyun, Arunachal Pradesh.